itsvictoroyedeji/to-do-list-app/README.md

-# Project name goes here
+# Victor's Todo List App
 Describe your project here.
 Don't forget to use `npm install` to install dependencies.
 And look at the `package.json` file for the script commands!